Tree-based Learning for High-Fidelity Prediction of Chaos

-TreeDOX uses a variant of Random Forests called an Extra-Trees Regression (ETR).
-The ETR algorithm is an ensemble-based learning method in which each decision tree constructed using all training samples of the data, instead of bootstrapping.
-Unlike the standard Random Forest method, where all the attributes are used to determine the locally optimal split of a node, a random subset of features is selected for a node split in an ETR.
-For each feature in the random subset a set of random split values is generated within the range of the training data for the given feature, and a loss function (usually mean square error) is calculated for each random split.
-The feature-split pair that results in the lowest value of the given loss function is selected as the node.
-For every testing sample, each tree predicts the output value independently, and the final output value of the ETR is the mean of all predictions of the trees.
-Apart from calculating testing accuracy, ETRs also quantify the importance of each feature using mean decrease impurity and permutation importance.
-Another advantage to ETR is its resilience not only to correlated features but also to the value of hyperparameters such as the number of trees in the ensemble, minimum samples per leaf, or max depth of the individual trees.
-Oftentimes, the prescribed hyperparameters will achieve an acceptable regression; instead, the impact of such hyperparameters is felt in the space and time complexity of the algorithm, as training complexity scales linearly with both the number of trees and the number of variables seen while splitting.
+Apart from calculating testing accuracy, ETRs also quantify the importance of each feature using mean decrease impurity, also known as Gini importance.
+Another advantage of ETR is its resilience to correlated features and the value of hyperparameters, such as the number of trees in the ensemble, minimum samples per leaf, or max depth of the individual trees.
+Often, the prescribed hyperparameters will achieve an acceptable regression; instead, the impact of such hyperparameters is felt in the space and time complexity of the algorithm, as training complexity scales linearly with both the number of trees and the number of variables encountered during splitting.
 ETRs have two advantages over RFs: (1) lower time complexity and variance due to the randomized splits and (2) lower bias due to the lack of bootstrapping.
 While ETRs are more expensive to train compared to RC, they do not require an expensive grid search to find hyperparameters and tend to be just as fast when making predictions.
-However, unlike RC and other state-of-the-art methods ETRs do not contain explicit memory of system variables.
+However, unlike RC and other state-of-the-art methods, ETRs do not contain explicit memory of system variables.
 Instead, the use of delay overembedding provides explicit memory to the model.